 Honey Duzz, who didn’t tell me her hometown but, rather, referred to herself as “a itinerant entertainer,” emailed me the following questions: “I’m seriously considering converting to Infinitiaty.
 When Infinitiaty speaks of an infinite number of Gods, that’s a metaphor for the infiniteness of godliness, right?
-There isn’t really an infinite number of Gods, is there?”
+There isn’t really an infinite number of what are literally Gods, is there?”

 Honey, before I answer your questions, I need to praise you on two points.
 First, you didn’t say so in your email, but “Honey Duzz” is so perfect a stripper name that I assume that you are, indeed, a stripper.
 My suspicion was strengthened when I noticed that your email address is at a domain that belongs to HotBabes Strip Clubs International, Corp.
 There was no doubt left in my mind when I saw that your signature line included the tagline, “On stage.
 Off clothes.”

 People not familiar with Infinitiaty might find it strange to hear a Sage of the religion praise a stripper.
 However, the devout know that Infinitiaty is one of the very few religions that venerate strippers.

 Our holy scripture tells us that anyone who publicly and proudly displays God One’s handiwork, flawed though it may be, is truly doing the Lord’s work.
 Strippers are thus looked upon with great favor by God One, despite Him being a prude in most other respects.
 (The other Gods, particularly the male Gods, love strippers even more.)

 In honor of your profession as a stripper, if you send me a picture taken at the climax of your act I will bless it daily and nightly.